- What goes into my yellow-lid bin?

 We can only recycle E-waste (televisions, computers, printers, and certain computer parts and peripherals), as it is supported by the National Television and Computer Recycling Scheme.
 This scheme provides Australian households and small businesses with access to free industry-funded collection and recycling services ONLY FOR televisions and computers, including printers, computer parts and peripherals.

-Recycle your e-waste by taking it to your council drop-off centre or bringing it to us at 54 Chaston Street.
+Recycle your e-waste by taking it to Gregadoo Waste Management Centre.
+Businesses and organisations can bring their e-waste directly to 54 Chaston Street.

 Learn more about 'E-waste Recycling'.